U.S. considers cutting trade with China’s biggest semiconductor manufacturer

 Western industry experts say that China’s semiconductor companies, while growing, are still reliant on some U.S. technology, including software and manufacturing equipment needed to make chips.

-SMIC started as a private company, but state ownership has steadily grown over time, to more than 45% of SMIC stock as of 2018, according to the OECD report.
+SMIC started as a private company, but state ownership has steadily grown over time, to more than 45 percent of SMIC stock as of 2018, according to the OECD report.

 SMIC’s shares used to trade on the New York Stock Exchange, but the company removed its stock from the NYSE last year.
 The shares now trade on the Shanghai and Hong Kong exchanges.

-In 2018, the U.S. added a different Chinese chip maker, Fujian Jinhua Integrated Circuit Company, to the Entity List, saying it posed a “significant risk of becoming involved in activities that are contrary to the national security interests of the United States.”
+In 2018, the United States added a different Chinese chip maker, Fujian Jinhua Integrated Circuit Co., to the Entity List, saying it posed a “significant risk of becoming involved in activities that are contrary to the national security interests of the United States.”

-Around the same time, the U.S. accused state-owned Fujian Jinhua of stealing commercial secrets from U.S. semiconductor company Micron.
+Around the same time, the United States accused state-owned Fujian Jinhua of stealing commercial secrets from U.S. semiconductor company Micron.

-A federal indictment alleged that Fujian Jinhua was part of a conspiracy to use Micron employees in Taiwan to steal sensitive data related to the design and production of so-called DRAM chips, which are used by the defense industry.
+A federal indictment alleged that Fujian Jinhua was part of a conspiracy to use Micron employees in Taiwan to steal sensitive data related to the design and production of what are known as DRAM chips, which are used by the defense industry.
 The Chinese company denied the allegations.

 In blacklisting the company, the Commerce Department said Fujian Jinhua’s plans to manufacture DRAM chips threatened “the long term economic viability of U.S. suppliers of these essential components of U.S. military systems.”